Visitors to Marrakech are likely to have been tempted by the city's lively, energetic beat, which is experienced at its best at Jemaa el Fna square.

 The square is where colour and chaos collide to bring you a true taste of Morocco.
 Snake charmers mingle with persistent street sellers, while acrobats and a choice of local delicacies vie for your attention.

 Shopping is an interesting pastime in Morocco, with the souks of Marrakech providing a treasure trove of trinkets and souvenirs, with much of the fun coming from haggling over prices with the jovial sellers.

 Heading further into the city, a zigzag of quaint lanes through the Kasbah leads abruptly to the once magnificent Badii palace, which is now a ruin.
 Painstakingly built over 25 years, the palace was ornate and spectacular, surviving for a century before being plundered by a sultan who transported its riches elsewhere.

 Speaking of grand sights, no trip would be complete without a visit to one of the imposing but glorious mosques; the Sis Ben Salah Mosque and the Koutoubia Mosque are undoubtedly two of the best.
 Built in fine architectural styles and steeped in history, both examples are quintessentially Moroccan.

 To appreciate some of the unique history found here, The Saadian tombs offer a great insight, dating to the 1500s and discovered in 1917.
 Ornate and lavish, the tombs house members of the Saudi Dynasty, with the garden holding graves of soldiers and servants.

-If you are planning a trip to Morocco this year and need some help, read our fact file below and use TravelSupermarket's search tool to find the cheapest deals.
+If you are planning a trip to Morocco this year and need some help, read on for more information and use TravelSupermarket's search tool to find cheap city breaks to Marrakech.